 Our children are divided between three rooms according to their age and stage of development.
-These are named ‘Blue Monkeys’ ‘Pink Monkeys’ and ‘Red Monkeys’ due to the bright colour scheme in each room.
+These are named Bumblebees for our Babies, Ladybirds for our Toddler Room and Butterflies for our eldest children in Pre School.

-Upstairs is dedicated to our youngest children from 3 months until they are walking, here our ‘Blue Monkeys’ have the use of two rooms.
-The Busy Blue Monkey room is a large and bright day-room where the children have access to a range of toys, sensory equipment and soft play giving them lots of exploring, learning and socialising opportunities.
+Upstairs is dedicated to our youngest children from 3 months to 2 years old.
+The rooms are large and bright where our children have access to a range of toys, sensory equipment and soft play giving them lots of exploring, learning and socialising opportunities.

-When walking, the children will move downstairs into the ‘Pink Monkey’ room.
+When ready the children will move downstairs into the Ladybirds room.
 This consists of two large rooms housing a range of different toys and learning opportunities.
 From construction to role play, from the book corner to messy play the children learn from their play opportunities, the interaction from their peers and the support from their carers.
 The children in this room also benefit from free-flow access to the outside and free-flow between the two rooms.

-Our final room is our ‘Red Monkey’ room, children in this area have access to child-sized toilets and sinks to promote independence.
-The Red Monkey room is divided into areas in which children can explore different resources.
+Our final room is our Pre-School room, children in this area have access to child-sized toilets and sinks to promote independence.
+The Butterfly room is divided into areas in which children can explore different resources.
 There are areas for role-play, construction, reading, small-world play and adult initiated activities as well as free-flow access to the large outside area.

 The children have the use of a safe, enclosed garden throughout the day.
 The ‘grass’ is artificial meaning that it will never get muddy and unusable and the safety surface ensures that bumps and scrapes are kept to a minimum.
 A decked area allows the children to explore sand, water or do some digging and the shade created by the building, the tree and a fitted canopy means that the children are protected from the sunshine in the summer.